'Mass stabbing' targets Hanukkah celebration in New York | DW | 29.12.2019

-New York authorities responded to a "mass stabbing" at an Orthodox rabbi's house in Monsey during Hanukkah celebrations late Saturday.
+New York police responded to a "mass stabbing" at an Orthodox rabbi's house in Monsey during Hanukkah celebrations late Saturday.

 "Horrific," New York City Mayor Bill de Blasio said of the stabbing.
 "So many Jewish families in our city have close ties to Monsey.
 We cannot overstate the fear people are feeling right now.
 I've spoken to longtime friends who, for the first time in their lives, are fearful to show outward signs of their Jewish faith."